XoopsDocs/xoops-2.5.9-install-upgrade/en/book/moving/README.md

 After you have changed mainfile.php, save it.

-It is possible that some other files may hardcoded references to your URL or even paths.
-This is more likely in customized themes and menus, but with your editor, we can seach across all files, just to be sure.
+It is possible that some other files may contain hardcoded references to your URL or even paths.
+This is more likely in customized themes and menus, but with your editor, you can seach across all files, just to be sure.

 In your editor, do a search across the files in your copy, searching for the old XOOPS_URL value, and replace it with the new value.